denverskylines/google-taxonomy-scraper/README.md

 from scrapy.spiders import SitemapSpider from ..items import FeedItem import csv, re
-# -*- import the correct spider from scrapy.spiders -*-
+# Build class from scrapy.spiders
 class NetAPorterSpider(SitemapSpider):
-    # -*- give the crawler a name -*-
+    #  give the crawler a name
     name = "net-a-porter"
-    # -*- provide path to the sitemap xml -*-
+    # provide path to the sitemap xml
     sitemap_urls = ['https://www.net-a-porter.com/us.en.sitemap2.xml']

-    # -*- provide the rules (if the xml contains the string product the retrieve the html and parse it -*-
+    # provide the rules (if the xml contains the string product the retrieve the html and parse it
     sitemap_rules = [
         ('product', 'parse_product')
     ]

-    # -*- provide the xpath or css to each item in FeedItem which is the model created in items.py -*-
+    # provide the xpath or css to each item in FeedItem which is the model created in items.py
     def parse_product(self,response):
         if 'http://schema.org/InStock' in ''.join(response.xpath('//link[@itemprop="availability"]//@href').extract()):
             item = FeedItem()